githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 In this module you will:

-- Understand the different phases of a GitHub Actions Importer migration
-- Review how to install the GitHub Actions Importer CLI Extension and its support CI platforms
+- Review how to install the GitHub Actions Importer CLI Extension and ensure it's up-to-date and learn about supported CI platforms
 - Comprehend how to execute the audit, forecast, dry-run, and migrate commands and what is not automatically migrated

-## Prerequisites
+## Prerequisites:

 - You must have been granted access to the public preview for the GitHub Actions Importer
 - You must have credentials to authenticate to the GitHub Packages Container registry.
 For more information, see "Working with the Container registry"